lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

   "message": "Tyrion Lannister: <Some Question or proposal before giving you a hint>" }
 ```

+If you receive a **202** from your request, it means that you didn't do the request properly to get the hint.

+When you succeed getting the hint to kill the Night King you will get a status of **200**.

 ## Objective of the game: Kill The Night King